-Meeting new people is essential to growing your art business.
+Meeting new people and being able to introduce yourself as an artist is essential to growing your art business.

 The best tip I can give is just to get out!
 Online relationships are valuable, but in-person meetings can make an artist’s career.